Eomys/pyleecan-doc/project.organization.rst

 Project organization
 ####################

-This page introduce the PYLEECAN file organization, you will find out how the modules are sorted and what are the folders in the project.
+This page introduces the PYLEECAN file organization: you will find out how the modules are sorted and what are the folders in the project.
 We will also talk about PYLEECAN repositories.

 File organization